pweissleder/hackatum_23/README.md

 https://developer.apple.com/health-fitness/ Apple Health FAQ and Troubleshooting – MyFitnessPal Help Fitbit-App-Logo transparente PNG - StickPNG  Image by svstudioart on Freepik

-Disclamer: Modified readme in comparison to the submission version(see submission_hackatum) and added presentation material
+Disclamer: Modified readme in comparison to the submission version (see branch submission_hackatum) and added presentation material